h3mmy/bloopySphere/cluster/apps/media/tautulli/README.md

 I've included PGS subtitles as a streambreaker, but onyl for 4K streams.
 They usually force a transcode because they are images and have to be burned in.
 Some clients *can* direct play PGS subtitles, but I have opinions, and prefer usage of SRT.
 Using `bazarr` ensures most streams should have SRT subtitles.

+You can also add/remove conditions to personalize this.
+Example Only kill 4k transcodes for remote streams, or block remote 4k streaming entirely.
+You could add a warning if there is a remote 4k stream that keeps buffering, so the user can adjust their resolution, etc.

 #### Arguments

 This is where you will pass parameters to the script.
 You will need to add these for each trigger you selected.
 I used something like this, but you should adapt it to your needs.